saeedbalahang-collab/Sediment-Transport/README.md

 Follow the steps below to reproduce the results or use the trained model for prediction.

 1. Open in Google Colab
-Go to Google Colab
+- Go to Google Colab
-Create a new notebook
+- Create a new notebook

 2. Install Required Libraries in requirements.txt
-3. Upload Model_training.py and Predictor.py files to Google Colab
+3. Upload the following files to the Google Colab:
+- Model_training.py
+- Predictor.py

-4. Train the Model (Reproduce Results)
+5. Train the Model (Reproduce Results)

-Run the training script:
+- Run the training script:

 !python Model_training.py

 This will:

-preprocessing the dataset
+- Preprocess the dataset
-Perform hyperparameter tuning using Optuna
+- Perform hyperparameter tuning using Optuna
-Train the XGBoost model
+- Train the XGBoost model
-Evaluate model performance
+- Evaluate model performance
-Save outputs (model, scaler, metrics)
+- Save outputs (model, scaler, metrics)

 5. Run Predictions Using the Trained Model